zonemaster/zonemaster/README.md

 domains `ed25519.nl` and `superdns.nl` will reveal if the Zonemaster installation has the support or not for algorithms 15 and 16, respectively.

-All supported OSs, except CentOS Linux 7, support algorithms 15 and 16.
+All supported OSs, except CentOS Linux 7, support algorithms 15 and 16 out of the box.
+To get the support in CentOS Linux 7 a newer version of OpenSSL has to be installed and Zonemaster-LDNS has to be instlled following special instructions.

 ## Translation